eucalyptus/euca-demo/doc/setup-poc8-manual-sudo.md

-# Region hp-gol-d1 Manual Installation
+# Manual Installation Procedure for 8-Node (4+4) POC (region hp-gol-d1)

-This is going to be the manual steps to setup region hp-gol-d1, based on the "4-node reference architecture".
+This document describes the manual procedure to setup region hp-gol-d1, based on the "4-node reference architecture", with 4 Node Controllers.

+This variant is meant to be run as root

-This will use hp-gol-d1 as the AWS_DEFAULT_REGION.
+This POC will use **hp-gol-d1** as the AWS_DEFAULT_REGION.

 The full parent DNS domain will be hp-gol-d1.mjc.prc.eucalyptus-systems.com.

 This is using the following nodes in the PRC:
 - odc-d-13: CLC
 - odc-d-14: UFS, MC
-- odc-d-15: OSP
+- odc-d-15: OSP (Walrus)
 - odc-d-29: CCA, SCA
 - odc-d-35: NCA1
 - odc-d-38: NCA2